Springfield metropolitan area, Missouri

 The Springfield, Missouri, metropolitan area, as defined by the United States Census Bureau, is an area consisting of five counties in southwestern Missouri, anchored by the city of Springfield, the state's third largest city.
 Other primary population centers in the metro area include Nixa, Ozark, Republic, Bolivar, Marshfield and Willard.
 Currently, the city limits of Springfield reach the Nixa, and Ozark city limits at the Christian County line on US 160, and US 65 respectively, the city limits of Republic at James River Freeway on the southwest side of the city, and the Strafford city limits on Route 744 on the northeast side of the city.
-A small of portion of Taney County is included with the village of Saddlebroke.
+A small of portion of Taney County is included with the village of Saddlebrooke.

 As of the 2020 census, the MSA (Metropolitan Statistical Area) had a population of 475,432 and was the fastest growing metro area in the state of Missouri.
 The area is home to several centers for higher education, including Missouri State University, Drury University and Southwest Baptist University.
 The Springfield region serves as the headquarters for various companies and organizations, including Bass Pro Shops, BKD, LLP, O'Reilly Auto Parts, Jack Henry & Associates, Andy's Frozen Custard and CoxHealth, and also serves as an important location for JPMorgan Chase, Expedia and American Airlines.
 As of 2019, the Springfield metro had a GDP of US$20.8 billion, the third largest in Missouri.